StefanTerdell/zod-to-json-schema/readme.md

 ## Summary

-Does what it says on the tin!
-Supports all relevant schema types as well as basic string, number and array length validations.
+Does what it says on the tin; converts [Zod schemas](https://github.com/colinhacks/zod) to [JSON Schemas](https://json-schema.org/)!
+Supports all relevant schema types, basic string, number and array length validations and string patterns.

-Now (since 3.1.0) also supports string patterns: email, uuid, url and regex.
+Resolves recurring schemas with internal `$ref`s.

 Usage: